 Daughters of the King

 We in Daughters of the King feel that Prayer Changes You!
 It is a privilege to pray for those in need.
 It is joyful to see healing!
-On behalf of DOK.
+The purpose of Daughters of the King is to bring women into a living, loving relationship with Jesus our Savior and to help strengthen the spiritual life of our Parish through specific confidential prayers for parishioners, their families, relatives and friends.
 Jody Johnson 482-0941

 Each Sunday is one snapshot of St. Luke’s for a first-time guest.
 What kind of picture are we showing?
 Become a Designated Engager.
 Intentionally connect with newcomers so they feel wanted and included.
 This group also organizes fellowship events such as the “One Service Sunday Potlucks” which are scheduled each quarter.